RodShaffer/l5ebtapi/README.md

 ## Usage

-For information on usage visit our Wiki [link-documentation]
+For information on usage visit our [Wiki]

 ## Change log